naveen230/myprojects/gitlab-ce-installation/README.md

 # Install Gitlab Community edition on any Ubuntu/Debian systems

-This script installs self-hosted Gitlab Community edition platform on any Ubuntu/Debian systems.
+This script installs self-hosted Gitlab Community edition platform on any Linux systems.
 This script is tested on Ubuntu 18.04.2 Bionic Beaver.

 https://gitlab.com/gitlab-org/gitlab-ce/